GiorgioProductions/ChargedCreeperPlayerHeads/README.md

 # ChargedCreeperPlayerHeads
- Get player heads with charged creeper explosions
+ This Spigot plugin will make players killed by a charged creeper explosion drop their heads.